bart-kneepkens/Issues/README.md

 # Issues for NationStates

-This repository contains the source for Issues for NationStates, an upcoming iOS app to keep track of ones NationStates issues on the go.
+This repository contains the source for Issues, an iOS client for [NationStates](https://www.nationstates.net).

 # ✨ Features
 - 📰 Get an overview of your pending issues